nigelkerr/parsepdf/README.md

 Try to learn nom, rust, and the PDF 2.0 spec by parsing PDFs.

+## 2018-12-08

+updated to rust 2018 to see what's shakin', and if things are easier at this point.

 ## 2018-06-18

 Filters LZW, Flate, and RLE added, as well as the predictors for LZW and Flate.